darthidi0t/f5-waap-training/lab2/httpLB.rst

 Exercise 1: HTTP Load Balancer Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Start in VoltConsole and switch to the "Web App & API Protection" context.
+Start in Distributed Cloud Console and switch to the "Web App & API Protection" context.
 [You should already be here from previous lab]

 #.
 Navigate the menu to go to "Manage"->"Load Balancers" -> "HTTP Load Balancers" and click on "Add HTTP Load Balancer".